ryukzak/nitta/doc/build.md

 > stack exec nitta

 To execute with UI (<app/Main.hs>):
-> stack exec nitta -- --web
+> stack exec nitta -- --web examples/fibonacci.lua

 For repeated execution add `--no-static-gen` option, it should significantly reduce run time.

+To open UI in web browser you should go to: <http://localhost:8080/index.html>

 To test (<test/Spec.hs>):
 > stack test --fast